angelomaragna/magento2-clear-cache/readme.md

 # Magento 2 Clear Cache Command

-With thi simple bash script, you can easily clear the whole cache of a magento website
+With this simple bash script, you can easily clear the whole cache of a magento website.

+**Remember to  modify the change of ownership with your user and your group.**